hatsjames/payroll/README.md

 # Online Payroll system
-This is a Payroll management system for employees,its written in php,jquery,html,bootstrap
+This is a Payroll management system for employees,its written in php,jquery,html and bootstrap